Kreolwolf1/factory-nodejs/lib/serviceProxy/readme.md

     yourapp.host.name.wmg.com/services/someService/api/v1/endpoint?query=foo

-and it will be proxied to `someService` with the authentication header automatically added.
+and it will be proxied to `someService` with an authentication header automatically added.

 ## Binding to Services in a Cloud Foundry Environment